chinapedia/wikipedia.abstract.en/Page/Parabola.md

 _Remark:_ Steiner's generation is also available for ellipses and hyperbolas.

 Dual parabola

-Dual parabola and Bezier curve of degree 2
-(right: curve point and division points Q₀, Q₁ for parameter t = 0.4)

 -   A _dual parabola_ consists of the set of tangents of an ordinary parabola.